Are there new construction options near Clermont or Minneola?

 Buyer considerations with new builds:

-Builder incentives: With supply improving, builders might offer upgrades, closing cost help, or favorable terms.
-Don’t assume—they vary by builder and phase.
+• Builder incentives: With supply improving, builders might offer upgrades, closing cost help, or favorable terms.
+They recognize that it's a buyer's market, and incentives to choose a home in their subdivision are competitive.
+Incentives will vary by builder and location, but they usually aren't too different.

-Quality and future resale: A new build may tick boxes, but neighborhood quality (location, infrastructure, amenities) still drives long-term value.
+• Quality and future resale: A new build may tick off many of your boxes, but neighborhood quality (location, infrastructure, amenities) still drives long-term value.
+Resale prices on homes in these communities are projected to be higher than in older communities that may not have the same amenities.

-Cost plus: New build often means builder markup, upgrade pressure, and additional costs (HOA, amenities, model suites).
-Work with me to compare new vs resale pricing apples-to-apples.
+• Cost plus: New builds often mean builder markup, upgrade pressure, and additional costs (HOA, amenities, model suites).
+Work with me to compare new vs resale pricing.
+Sometimes it's an apples-to-apples comparison, and sometimes it's an apples-to-oranges comparison.

 Seller/Investor considerations:

-If you own a resale home, you’re competing against new builds.
-That means you need to highlight the advantages of your home (lot size, mature landscaping, unique features) because buyers may view new construction as “walk-in ready.”
+If you own a resale home, remember that you’re competing against new builds.
+That means you need to highlight the advantages of your home (larger lot size, mature landscaping, unique features), because buyers may view new construction as “walk-in ready.”

 Bottom line: